-This dialog will detail herniations and disc degeneration at the mid cervical level of C4/C5.
+This dialog will detail herniations and disc degeneration at the middle cervical level of C4/C5.
 We will explore why intervertebral herniation is commonplace at this specific region of the upper spinal column.

 What is a Herniated Disc C4-C5?

 C4/C5 is an intervertebral level directly in the middle of the cervical spinal curve.
 This lordotic curve is designed to protect the body from shock and cushion the spinal structures.
 When patients lose the spinal curvature, often diagnosed as a loss of lordosis or a hypolordotic curvature, the C4/C5 bears the brunt of much of the cervical movement and must work extra hard to carry and support the substantial weight of the head.

 This hypolordosis escalates the normal degenerative processes which act on the cervical spine, causing advanced degenerative disc disease and possibly contributing to herniations at this spinal level.
 Of course, it is also possible to damage the C4/C5 level even when the cervical lordosis is typical, although this is less common.